mmaul/gsl/README.md

      scoop install gsl --litterbox=/home/<your username>/.felix/litterbox

 ## Documentation ##

 See gsl/*.flx
 Also see tests in the source distribution.
 Not many but gsl is freakin huge.
-However binding pretty much mirrors header files so just refer to gsl doucmention and felixiz it.
+The binding pretty much mirrors header files so just refer to gsl doucmention and spin-it felix style.

 ## Example ##